 The Lawyer Portal (TLP) is an ‘all in one’ website for anyone considering a career in law, whatever their stage or background.
-Whether your interest lies in qualifying as a barrister, chartered legal executive, solicitor or paralegal, you may find it of interest to visit The Lawyer Portal at www.thelawyerportal.com.
+Whether your interest lies in qualifying as a barrister, chartered legal executive, solicitor or paralegal, you may find it of interest to visit the Lawyer Portal.

 Disability Confident Employer